Find Grad Schools

 83 Yearly Graduations

 The most popular school in the United States for alternative medicine students seekinga master's degree is Pacific College of Health and Science.
 Each year, around 600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,789 per year, while in-state graduate students, on average, pay $16,790 per year.
-During the 2020-2021 academic year, 83 people received their master's degree in alternative medicine from Pacific College New York.
-Of these students, 80% were women and 60% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,343 per year, while in-state graduate students, on average, pay $16,517 per year.
+During the most recent year for which we have data, 83 people received their master's degree in alternative medicine from Pacific College New York.
+Around 49% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #2